Illegal immigration to Malaysia: Domestic politics

 The Royal Commission of Inquiry on illegal immigrants in Sabah investigated the granting of citizenship to illegal immigrants.
 Former National Registration Director Mohd Nasir Sugip said that he was part of a secret operation, Ops Durian Buruk (Operation Rotten Durian), during the early 1990s in which the Election Commission of Malaysia and former Deputy Home Minister Megat Junid Megat Ayub instructed his department to issue national identity cards to foreigners to change Sabah's voting demographics.
 The names of 16,000 illegal immigrants were changed by the instruction of the Sabah Election Commission.
 Former Sabah NRD director Ramli Kamarudin said that former Sabah Chief Minister Osu Sukam was present when Megat Junid gave instructions to carry out the project IC exercise.

 A Filipino man said that he received an identity card without applying for it, and Indian and Pakistani immigrants said that they received identity cards less than 10 years after they arrived in Sabah during the 1980s.
 The irregularities reportedly angered Sabahan natives, including those in neighbouring Sarawak.
 The Christian Dayak people are stateless, without birth certificates, while the newly-arrived illegal immigrants can obtain Malaysian identity cards in a short time.
 The Malaysian government reportedly favours Muslim asylum-seekers.

 National security

 In 2008, the Sabah deputy chief minister said that some illegal immigrants attempted to become Malaysian security-force members with fake identity cards.
 A Sulu militant in Sabah was a Malaysian police corporal with family in the southern Philippines who was believed to have aided militants in illegally entering and leaving the state.
 A security guard from Tawau in Sabah killed a bank officer in Subang Jaya, Selangor during a robbery.
 The security guard had a fake identity card, and was later identified as an Indonesian from Sulawesi.
-Lim Kit Siang asked how the security guard obtained a MyKad, enabling him to work at the bank:
+Member of parliament Lim Kit Siang asked how the security guard obtained a MyKad, enabling him to work at the bank:

 In addition to Sabah, the border in the Straits of Malacca between Peninsular Malaysia and Sumatra enabled Indonesian immigrants to illegally enter the country; in 2014, an overloaded migrant boat sank.